-- 1. Relationships: To treat all residents with respect in all their interactions and for relationships between residents and housing associations to be based on openness, honesty and transparency. - -this is demonstrated by: - Adherence by all OVH staff and those working on OVH's behalf to the commitments in the OVH 'Customer Care Charter' (with quarterly performance reporting) - OVH provides customer care training to all front-line staff to ensure they maintain effective and respectful working relationships with customers - Continued attainment of the Customer Service Excellence standard (a nationally recognised standard designed to drive customer-focused change) - 2.
-Communication: To send you clear, accessible and timely information on the issues that matter to you, including important information about your home and local community, how the organisation is working to address problems, how the organisation is run and information about performance on key issues. - -this is demonstrated by: - OVH operates numerous and accessible communication methods for contact and engagement with its customers including telephone, email, instant feedback via website, in person, SMS Text messaging, social media, written correspondence / information provision, the customer voice framework (outlined above), consultation events etc. - OVH maintains numerous information sources and performance reporting (that are regularly customer approved) including but not exhaustive of; Tenants Newsletter, tailored communications relevant to new service areas / projects and investment decisions, Annual Reports, website news updates, media coverage, customer satisfaction performance reporting and analysis, survey results and benchmarking information - 3.
-Voice and influence: To seek and value the views of residents and use this information to inform decisions.
-Every individual resident should feel listened to on the issues that matter to them and be able to speak without fear. - -this is demonstrated by: - OVH provide regular feedback demonstrating how the customers voice has been taken into account and OVH have changed processes or priorities as result e.g. 'you said - we did' reporting, complaints / customer satisfaction analysis - The OVH Board receive collated customer voice intelligence reports and this information is taken into consideration when approving major expenditure programmes or projects
+1. Relationships: To treat all residents with respect in all their interactions and for relationships between residents and housing associations to be based on openness, honesty and transparency.

+- 2. Adherence by all OVH staff and those working on OVH's behalf to the commitments in the OVH 'Customer Care Charter' (with quarterly performance reporting) - OVH provides customer care training to all frontline staff to ensure they maintain effective and respectful working relationships with customers - Continued attainment of the Customer Service Excellence standard (a nationally recognised standard designed to drive customer-focused change) - 3.
+Communication: To send you clear, accessible and timely information on the issues that matter to you, including important information about your home and local community, how the organisation is working to address problems, how the organisation is run and information about performance on key issues.

+- OVH operates numerous and accessible communication methods for contact and engagement with its customers including telephone, email, instant feedback via website, in person, SMS Text messaging, social media, written correspondence / information provision, the customer voice framework (outlined above), consultation events etc. - OVH maintains numerous information sources and performance reporting (that are regularly customer approved) including but not exhaustive of; Tenants Newsletter, tailored communications relevant to new service areas / projects and investment decisions, Annual Reports, website news updates, media coverage, customer satisfaction performance reporting and analysis, survey results and benchmarking information

+4. Voice and influence: To seek and value the views of residents and use this information to inform decisions.
+Every individual resident should feel listened to on the issues that matter to them and be able to speak without fear.